*This is a guest post

 Know that what you’re feeling is normal.
 But also know that once you’ve all had a chance to get used to this change in routine, you will feel so much better about your decision.

-So look guilt in the eye mama, and give it a good whack back.
+So look mum guilt over returning to work in the eye mama, and give it a good whack back.

 Author bio: Vicky is a mum of two girls and blogs at The Mummy Bubble.
 Her blog is packed with parenting tips and tales from the frontline of motherhood.